-During 2020 the Company used some derivatives as a tool for hedging, especially in order to hedge mostly its labor costs paid in NIS.
+During 2021 the Company used, from time to time, some derivatives as a tool for hedging, mainly in order to hedge its labor costs paid in NIS.
 With regards to all other operating costs, there is no need to use derivatives, since hedging is being kept inherently as part of the operational activity.

-Regarding the COVID-19 crisis effect - see paragraph B above and Note 1B to the Consolidated Financial Statements as at December 31, 2020.
+Regarding the COVID-19 crisis and other global business environment changes effect - see paragraph B above and Note 1B to the Consolidated Financial Statements as at December 31, 2021.